 Development of the Galilee Basin would displace production in other coal mining areas such as the Bowen and Sydney basins.
 The coal industry itself, estimates that the employment reduction in other coal basins could be as many as 12,500.
 In addition, they estimate that Galilee Basin production of 150 million tonnes per annum, would decrease coal volume production from other areas by 116 million tonnes5.
 This is because the growth in coal demand is slowing6 and investment coal projects is decreasing.
 Indeed, investment in coal has declined 75% in the last three years7, such that BHP is warning investors and strategists that the decarbonisation of electrical generation, as well as the electrification of transport, may happen faster than expected8.

 So why the lies about jobs?
-That was just a mechanism the Coalition government uses to covering their tracks.
+That was just a mechanism the Coalition government uses to cover their tracks.
 They had to have a tagline for their campaign in Queensland and ‘jobs for Queenslanders’ was it.
 However, it was never about jobs, it was only about sucking in the gullible so the Coalition could win seats in Queensland and thereby the election, while ingratiating themselves with companies to whom they extend such support.
 This way, the companies will feel obliged to make donations to the Liberal Party, if they have not done so already, prior to this favour.
 Even better for their coffers is helping the company out with some taxpayer funds.
 That way the Liberal Party can obtain a bigger swag of cash; this time it is from our taxes.
 This is how a corrupt government indulges in money laundering.
 Such practices are not restricted to the Liberal Party, but are now endemic in Australia.
 This is because of our lax political donation laws which allow this form of bribery to remain secret.
 It is criminal and it must be stopped.